HauHH1910/Collections/README.md

 ## Java Iterator

 The Java Iterator interface represents a component that is capable of iterating a Java Collection of some kind.
-For instance, a List or a Set
+For instance, a List or a Set.

 ## Java Iterable